-Mushrooms (Agaricus spp.) are fungi of the Lepiotaceae family.
-Mushrooms are the fruiting bodies of these fungi, that's to say, the part of the fungus aimed for the production of spores that , dispersed by the wind, will produce new fungi.
+Common mushrooms (Agaricus spp.)are fungi of the Lepiotaceae family.
+Mushrooms are the fruiting bodies of these fungi, that's to say, the part of the fungus aimed for the production of spores that, dispersed by the wind, will produce new fungi.

-There are different species of mushroom, many edible and some inedible or even poisonous .
+There are different species of mushrooms, many edible and some inedible or even poisonous.
 Among them, the best known, and most used from a food point of view, is the common mushroom or "champignon de Paris" (Agaricus bisporus).
-It is also Known as button mushroom, white mushroom, cultivated mushroom, etc.
+It is also known as button mushroom, white mushroom, cultivated mushroom, etc.

-Today, there are other cultivated mushrooms but none of them has the tradition of this one, since its began near the quarries of Paris during the eighteenth century in the reign of Napoleon.
+Today, there are other cultivated mushrooms but none of them has the tradition of common mushroom , since it began near the quarries of Paris during the eighteenth century in the reign of Napoleon.
 For this reason it is known as "mushroom of Paris".

 Photo of cultivated button mushroom